Student Alumni Leadership Council

 Grad Blast is an annual event held in the spring semester in honor of the seniors graduating in May, August, and December of that year.
 It is always held at a local Macomb establishment and the Alumni Relations committee provides graduating seniors with important information about the benefits and services of the WIU Alumni Association, including access to the Online Social Network, issues of RockeNews and Western News, health and auto insurance, and other benefits as Western Alumni.
 The Alumni Relations committee also coordinates free food, soda and raffle prizes to give to the seniors in a celebration of their accomplishments at Western Illinois University.

 During finals, your student has to deal with stress and probably other obligations for a variety of activities.
 Send a gift to brighten his or her day.
-Survival SAAcks are care packages carefully prepared and delivered by the Student Alumni Leadership Council of Western Illinois University!
+Survival SAAcks are care packages carefully prepared and delivered by Our Campus Market and are sponsored by the Student Alumni Association of Western Illinois University!

 Western Illinois University Ambassadors